Zucchini with Pesto

 - Wash zucchini and trim off ends.
 Cut zucchini into 1/2 inch slices.
 (For larger zucchini, I would cut in half lengthwise and then into slices.

-- Heat olive oil over medium-high heat in heavy frying pan with lid.
+- Heat olive oil over medium-high heat in large heavy frying pan with lid.

 - Add garlic cloves and saute 1-2 minutes, just until you start to smell the garlic, then remove garlic cloves and discard.